5310/ptm/readme.md

 Caveats
 -------

 For now -- as asserted -- PTM is hard-coded to display tasks from my _personal_ todo list.
 Now, my todo list isn't actually a secret, but it's not supposed to be public either.
-This will change soon as I proper authentication onto it.
+This will change soon as I add some proper authentication onto it.

 But it seems that there is _no_ way to keep my secret key a secret, so in order to do that, I'll probably resort to getting the user to generate and use their own keys and then authenticate themselves.
 This would be a one-time-affair, hopefully.